Islam in Spain: Conquest

 Islamic rule of the Iberian peninsula lasted for varying periods of time, which ranged from only 28 years in the extreme northwest (Galicia) to 781 years in the area which surrounded the city of Granada in the southeast.
-This Empire added contributions to society such as libraries, schools, public bathrooms, literature, poetry, and architecture.
+This Empire made contributions to society such as libraries, schools, public bathrooms, literature, poetry, and architecture.
 This work was mainly developed through the unification of people of all faiths.
 While the three major monotheistic religious traditions certainly did borrow from one another in Al-Andalus, benefiting especially by the blooming of philosophy and the medieval sciences in the Muslim Middle East, recent scholarship has brought into question the notion that the peaceful coexistence of Muslims, Jews, and Christians — known as the convivencia — could be defined as "pluralistic."
 People of other religions could contribute to society and the culture developed in this time.

 One of the reasons for such great success under this empire was the legal terms offered to the public, which differed from the conditions which were implemented by the Visigoth kingdom which preceded it.

 Moreover, the appearance of Sufism on the Iberian peninsula is especially important because Sufism's "greatest shaykh," Ibn 'Arabi, was himself from Murcia.
 Nakshbandi Sufi order is the widely followed Sufi order in Spain.